-- All components of the EAL 4 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC_FLR.2, AVA_VAN.5 augmented for this TOE evaluation.
+- All components of the EAL 4 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC_FLR.2 and AVA_VAN.5 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0918-V4-2022, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on certification obligations following BSI-K-TR-0507-2022, mobile phone signal validation without tools, adaption reaction of >36h no time synchronization and some further small changes, adjustments and updates.
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0918-V5-2023, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on adjustments on the TOE boundary and hardware adjustments of the CPU circuit board, a new update file format, the deletion of third party Curl, interval adjustments of the self tests, adjustments of the implementation of anonymization, reduction of data redundancy TAF7, improvements regarding wMBus, some software adjustments and adjustment of kernel-hardening and the boot process and further adjustments with impact on documentation and editorial changes.